Collective Exchange Fund

 To provide its limited partners with liquidity, the Collective Exchange Fund permits redemptions of limited partnership interests at the end of each quarter.
 After a one-year hold, a limited partner may typically submit a redemption request for some or all of their interest in the Fund.
 Fund interests are redeemed for cash at a purchase price implied by the fund’s Net Asset Value at the end of the quarter.
 The fund’s redemption obligations in any given quarter are limited to four percent of the fund’s Net Asset Value.
 Redemptions made in connection with the repayment of Exchange Loans are not subject to a gate.

-The Fund has not commenced operations.
-The information contained herein relating to the Fund is not final and is subject to change.
+The information contained herein relating to the Collective Liquidity Exchange Fund (the "Fund") is not final and is subject to change.
 The information on this website is not an offer to sell or a solicitation of an offer to buy an interest in the Fund or the provision of any investment management or advisory services.

 The Fund’s limited partnership interest will not be registered with the Securities Exchange Commission or other regulatory authority.
 Investors will be required to verify their status as an “Accredited Investor” to participate in any offering of the Fund’s limited partnership interests.
 No securities commission or regulatory authority has recommended or approved any investment or the accuracy or completeness of any of the information or materials provided by or through Collective.